quochuyy10217/flyseum/README.md

 <h6 align="center"><a href="https://flyseum.herokuapp.com/">Demo</a></h6>

 Flyseum is a Web Development project for academic purposes.
-It's a little maven webapp where you can easily find flights in the european zone, taking off from Rome.
+It's a little maven webapp where you can easily find flights in the european zone, taking off from Rome :).

 It has been made with:
 - Java, using Java Servlets as _controllers_, JavaBeans as _model_ and JavaServer Pages as _view_ (MVC pattern)